-If you are pregnant or thinking of getting pregnant, you may be wondering what kind of insurance coverage can help cover the costs.
+If you are pregnant or thinking of having a child, you may be wondering what kind of insurance can help cover the costs.
 All ACA health insurance plans and Medicaid plans cover pregnancy.
-There is also supplemental insurance coverage available to help cover costs or loss of income following childbirth.
+You can also get supplemental coverage to help with the costs or loss of income after giving birth.

-There are several supplemental maternity leave insurance coverages plans that you can consider.
+There are several insurance plans that you can consider.

 What Is Supplemental Maternity Leave Insurance?

-- Short-term disability insurance helps replace income while you are unable to work due to medical reasons, including childbirth.
+- Short-term disability insurance: This helps replace income while you are not able to work due to medical reasons, including childbirth.

-- Hospital indemnity insurance covers costs associated with admission to the hospital for labor and delivery or any extended hospital stays.
+- Hospital indemnity insurance: This covers costs that come with admission to the hospital for labor and delivery; it also can help with any long hospital stays.

-In addition to purchasing additional insurance, you can review your current health insurance to ensure the policy you have provides the best coverage for pregnancy and child delivery.
-Ask to see the Summary of Benefits and Coverage document for your health plan and compare it to other available plans.
+Along with buying extra insurance, you can review your current health plan to ensure that the policy you have provides what you need.
+Ask to see the Summary of Benefits and Coverage document for your health plan, and then compare it to those of other plans.

-Although the Family and Medical Leave Act provides job security with certain employers for a brief leave when you are absent due to childbirth or related complications, it does not guarantee income replacement.
+The Family and Medical Leave Act (FMLA) provides job security in certain cases for a brief leave when you are absent due to childbirth, but it does not guarantee income replacement.
 It covers up to 12 weeks of unpaid leave.

-If you plan on being pregnant and buy independent insurance, look into the options available through various health insurance plans during the open enrollment period.
-Shopping ahead will always give you the greatest advantage because it will give you the time to compare the options for your pregnancy insurance coverage.
+If you plan on being pregnant and buying insurance, look into the options available through various health insurance plans during the open enrollment period.
+Shopping ahead will always give you the greatest advantage.
+It will give you the time to compare the options for your pregnancy insurance coverage.

-Your health insurance plan will help you cover the costs of medical care during your pregnancy and childbirth.
-Health insurance will not, however, provide you with compensation for your lost income if you have to take unpaid leave.
-Look into disability and hospital indemnity insurance to supplement your health coverage as soon as possible.
+Your health insurance plan will help you cover the costs of care during your pregnancy and childbirth, but it won't make up for your lost income if you have to take unpaid leave.
+Look into disability and hospital indemnity insurance as soon as you can.

-If you have employer-sponsored group benefits, you should discuss what options are available for pregnancy with them.
-You can ask to change your health insurance plan, or add on coverage like a short-term disability plan.
-Your employer may be able to give you access to special programs or coverages.
+If you have employer-sponsored group benefits, you should find out what options you have when it comes to pregnancy coverage.
+You can ask to change your health plan, or you can add on coverage like a short-term disability plan.
+You may be able to get access to special programs.

 Here are a few aspects of maternity insurance that you should compare:

-- Compare In-Network vs. Out-Of-Network costs.
-If your pregnancy has an emergency, you may have no choice but to deliver out-of-network.
+- Compare in-network vs. out-of-Network costs.
+If you have an emergency, you may have no choice but to give birth out-of-network.

-- Do you have a choice of an obstetrician?
+- Do you have a choice of doctor?

 - Do you have a choice of hospital?

-- Is there any coverage for specialists, such as pediatricians, neonatologists, anesthesiologists, perinatologists, or others?
+- Is there any coverage for specialists?
+These could include pediatricians, neonatologists, anesthesiologists, and others.

-- Is there is a waiting period for any coverages?
+- Is there is a waiting period?
+How soon will your coverage begin?